Retrieval-Augmented Generation: Does It Actually Improve

 Does RAG actually improve accuracy?
 Most guides show theoretical improvements.
-This reveals real results, actual implementation challenges, and where RAG systems fail in practice.
+Get actionable insights and real-world examples.

 Updated: December 12, 2025